 - CCP will discourage and make efforts to prevent gatherings of any size, whether on campus or off-campus, and communicate clearly to students that they should avoid such gatherings.
 In situations where gathering of persons cannot be avoided, CCP will enforce strict mask wearing and distancing.
-In the event indoor gatherings take place, they will be limited to 15% of maximum occupancy, or in accordance with current City guidelines.
+In the event indoor gatherings take place, they will be in accordance with current City guidelines.
 Masks and social distancing must be maintained, and food or beverage will be discouraged.

 - CCP will limit gathering spaces such as game rooms and student lounges.
 Social distancing and masking will be required in those spaces that remain open.

 - Dining halls will have restricted occupancy so that diners are at least 6 feet apart and will offer “to go” meal options.
 Buffet or self-serve options will be prohibited.

 - Students who are in between classes will be encouraged to wait outside or in designated areas such as the Library Learning Commons.

 - Work/Learn Remote Policies